-FERRIS.EDU

-Table of Contents
+www.ferris.edu

+W. Hold and the

 Message from the President 4

-Planning Process 6
+Planning Process

-Mission, Vision, and Values 8
+Mission, Vision, and Values

-The Plan 9
+The Plan9

 Key Strategic Targets 12

-Strategic Planning Leadership 16

-Conclusion
+Committees and Teams 16

+Conclusion17

-2019-2024 Strategic Plan
+Ferris Forward 2019-2024 Strategic Plan

-FERRIS FORWARD

 Ferris is distinguished by its strong heritage of opportunity and commitment to diversity and inclusion.
 A Ferris education helps prepare students for a world that is global, connected and diverse.
 We strive to create an environment that fosters collaboration, cooperation and understanding in which our students appreciate the cultures, backgrounds and aspirations of others.